“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Net worth is a crucial benchmark and report card at a particular time.
 By knowing your net worth, you can make changes to improve your financial health.

-- track its changes for better money management.
+- Track its changes for better money management.

-- highlight your liquid asset balances.
+- Highlight your liquid asset balances.

-- pay down high-cost debt.
+- Pay down high-cost debt.

-- refinance your mortgage loans.
+- Refinance your mortgage loans.

-- encourage you to save and invest more.
+- Encourage you to save and invest more.

-- buy your own home rather than pay high rent.
+- Buy your own home rather than pay high rent.

 What Is Liquid Net Worth?

 When facing a medical crisis or an opportunity to invest in financial securities or a business, getting rapid access to your money is optimum.
 You can sell your car quickly, but likely for less than the estimated value.
 Understanding what assets are more liquid means they can be readily converted into cash with little or no loss in value.
+The formula:

-The Formula = Liquid Assets Less Total Liabilities
+Liquid Net Assets = Liquid Assets Less Total Liabilities

 You can either remove non-liquid assets from your total assets or discount their values from their appraisals.
 Additionally, it would be best to recognize that tapping certain assets too early, such as retirement accounts, could result in paying penalties and taxes.
 More than that, you lose momentum when you withdraw assets benefiting from compounding growth.